AleTorres2k/AleTorres2k/README.md

 - 👋 Hi, I’m Alejandro.
-- 👀 I’m interested in learning all days new things.
+- 👀 I’m interested in learning all days new ideas.
-- 🌱 I’m currently learning to develop multiplatform applications.
+- 🌱 I’m currently learning to develop mobile applications.

 <!---
 AleTorres2k/AleTorres2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.